thumbsup/thumbsup/README.md

 Required:
   --input   Path to the folder with all photos/videos  [string] [required] --output  Output path for the static website  [string] [required]

+Input options:
+  --include-photos      Include photos in the gallery  [boolean] [default: true] --include-videos      Include videos in the gallery  [boolean] [default: true] --include-raw-photos  Include raw photos in the gallery  [boolean] [default: false]

 Output options:
   --thumb-size            Pixel size of the square thumbnails  [number] [default: 120]